Show / Hide Table of Contents

 Shows dialog.

-public static int show(string text1 = null, string text2 = null, Strings buttons = default, DFlags flags = 0, DIcon icon = 0, AnyWnd owner = default, string expandedText = null, string footer = null, string title = null, DControls controls = null, int defaultButton = 0, Coord x = default, Coord y = default, screen screen = default, int secondsTimeout = 0, Action<DEventArgs> onLinkClick = null)
+public static int show(string text1 = null, DText text2 = null, Strings buttons = default, DFlags flags = 0, DIcon icon = 0, AnyWnd owner = default, DText expandedText = null, DText footer = null, string title = null, DControls controls = null, Coord x = default, Coord y = default, screen screen = default, int secondsTimeout = 0)

 Parameters